code2blog/tool-iib/README.md

 HelloWorld_V1_APP
-	hwa-1 -> expose http endpoint and reply with static xml message of hello-user-from-iib
+	hwa-1 -> expose http endpoint and reply with static xml message of hello-user-from-iib hwa-2 -> demo the use of trace node

 HelloWorld_V1_IS
 	hwi-1 -> expose soap webservice